-Great British Bake Off contestant and renowned Cake Whisperer, Val Stones, tells us why Valentine’s Day is special to her.
+Great British Bake Off contestant, renowned Cake Whisperer and Stannah baking expert, Val Stones, tells us why Valentine’s Day is special to her.

 Valentine’s Day is always a happy one for me.
 As the years have gone by, I’ve built a memory bank of happy, funny and exciting moments that I’ve never written down, so why not join me on this trip down memory lane?